murphyka/information_explorable/info_decomp.md

 While the optimization loss cares about *how much* information is transmitted by `$U_1$`, we care about *what* information was transmitted.
 **The degrees of distinction between every pair of inputs show us the transmitted information.**
 We use a matrix to display the distinguishability between every pair of inputs.<a class='footstart' key='bhat'></a>
-With white for complete indistinguishability and dark blue for perfect distinguishability, notice how the distinguishability between <span style="font-weight:bold; color:#2ca02c;">C</span> and <span style="font-weight:bold; color:#d62728;">D</span> is low, because the distributions overlap significantly.
+With white for complete indistinguishability and dark blue for perfect distinguishability, notice how the distinguishability between <span style="font-weight:bold; color:#2ca02c;">C</span> and <span style="font-weight:bold; color:#d62728;">D</span> is low because the distributions overlap significantly.
 As you move the embedding for <span style="font-weight:bold; color:#1f77b4;">A</span>, watch how the distinguishability changes based on the overlap with other embeddings.

 Finally, note how the KL loss is minimized when <span style="font-weight:bold; color:#1f77b4;">A</span> maximally overlaps with the reference distribution (the prior).
 The smallest value possible, zero, occurs when all embedding distributions become equal to the reference.
-We can think of the KL loss as pushing all embeddings inward to the reference distribution.
+We can think of the KL loss as pushing all embeddings inward to the reference distribution, at which point all inputs are indistinguishable and no information is transmitted.

 Let's train a model in your browser and gradually raise the cost of information in order to traverse the Pareto front.<a class='footstart' key='tryAgain'></a>
-On the left is the relationship between test results and treatment plan, and the predictive models' reconstruction below it.
+On the left is the relationship between test results and treatment plan (green = treatment plan 1, orange = treatment plan 2), and the predictive models' reconstruction below it.
-The trajectory of information allocations versus error is greyed out during the first stage of training, where the relationship between `$X_1$`, `$X_2$`, and `$Y$` are learned with low information cost, and becomes full color during the second, where information is actively being eroded.
+The trajectory of information allocations versus error is greyed out during the first stage of training, where the relationship between `$X_1$`, `$X_2$`, and `$Y$` is learned with low information cost, and becomes full color during the second, where information is actively being eroded.

 <div class='pixel-game row'></div>